mlammens/MAT-141/MAT-141-FA20-PLV-Syllabus.md

 To receive accommodation for any disability, students must contact the campus Counseling Center (Pace Plaza, 212-346-1526; Westchester, 914-773-3710).

+### Pace University COVID-19 Safety

+CDC guidelines and University policy require proper face covering use in all classrooms, conference rooms, hallways, elevators, and other common areas.
+Face coverings are required even if you are more than 6 feet from another individual in a common indoor area.
+We must work together to protect others and ourselves from the transmission of COVID-19.
+Any student entering class without a face covering will be asked to: a) don a face covering or b) go to Security to obtain a face covering if the student does not have one.
+Students who do neither of these things will be asked to leave class and they will be marked absent for the session.
+Students are expected to be familiar with the current COVID-19 regulations, which are posted on the [Return to Campus](https://www.pace.edu/return-to-campus) website.
+See also [up-to-date policies and announcements](https://www.pace.edu/return-to-campus/communications-resources#recent) and more information about [Pace University’s response to COVID-19](https://www.pace.edu/coronavirus).

 Course calendar (warning -- subject to change)
 ----------------------------------------------